cloudflare/cloudflare-docs/content/pages/how-to/refactor-a-worker-to-pages-functions.md

 # Using a Pages Functions

-[Pages Functions](/pages/platform/functions/) are serverless functions that run on Cloudflare Pages togther with your frontend.
+[Pages Functions](/pages/platform/functions/) are serverless functions that run on Cloudflare Pages togther with your application.
 They enable you to run server-side code to enable dynamic functionality without running a dedicated server.
 Which is a good usecase for our Airtable example.

 While the above code works perfectly, you can handle the form submission logic for your client in the same app with Pages Functions.
 First, you will create a `functions` folder in the base of your application and within this folder you can create a `form.js` file to handle form submissions.